 Watch Billie Eilish's speech for Record Of The Year for "Everything I Wanted" at the 63rd GRAMMY Awards.

-Watch Beyoncé's speech for Best R&B Performance for "SONG TITLE" at the 63rd GRAMMY Awards.
+Watch Beyoncé's speech for Best R&B Performance for "Black Parade" at the 63rd GRAMMY Awards.

 Watch Megan Thee Stallion's speech for Best Rap Performance for "Savage" with Beyoncé at the 63rd GRAMMY Awards.